ultraq/dumb-query-selector/README.md

 Type: `Node`

 Optional node at which to restrict the search to, when the query is not a simple ID selector.
-Useful for limiting the search area to a subset of the DOM.
+Defaults to `document` if not specified.

 Changelog